Lightning-Universe/lightning-flash/docs/source/reference/semantic_segmentation.rst

 **********

 you now want to customise your model with new data using the same dataset.
-Once we download the data using :func:`~flash.data.download_data`, all we need is the train data and validation data folders to create the :class:`~flash.vision.SemanticSegmentationData`.
+Once we download the data using :func:`~flash.core.data.download_data`, all we need is the train data and validation data folders to create the :class:`~flash.image.SemanticSegmentationData`.

 .. note:: the dataset is structured in a way that each sample (an image and its corresponding labels) is stored in separated directories but keeping the same filename.